Assistant Dean for Career Development

 - Residency 2001, Diagnostic Radiology, William Beaumont Hospital - Royal Oak

-- BS 1992, Cellular and Molecular Biology, University of Michigan-Ann Arbor
+- BS 1992, Cellular and Molecular Biology, College of Literature, Science, and the Arts, University of Michigan-Ann Arbor

 - Breast Imaging & Intervention

 Shah B.A., Mirchandani A., Abrol S. Impact of same day screening mammogram results on women’s satisfaction and overall breast cancer screening experience: a quality improvement survey analysis BMC Women's Health.
 2022;22

 Hussain S., Omar A., Shah B.A.
 The Breast Imaging Medical Audit: What the Radiologist Needs to Know Contemporary Diagnostic Radiology.
 2021;44:1-5.

 Shah B.A., Jeon J.Y., Crane E.P., Baffoe N.A., Joseph B. Collaboration, collegiality, and sharing of resources: Benefits of a visiting professor exchange program in breast imaging Journal of Breast Imaging.
 2020;2(5):492-500.

 Shah B.A., Staschen J., Pham N., Johns A. Communicating Mammography Results: By What Method and How Quickly Do Women Want Their Screening Mammogram Results?
 Journal of the American College of Radiology.
 2019;16(7):928-935.

 Guys N., Khan S., Kezlarian B., Shah B. Primary osteosarcoma of the breast Applied Radiology.
 2017;46(12):28-30.

 Lin T., Lin D., Zhang Z., Shah B.A.
 Metastatic endometrial serous carcinoma to the breast Applied Radiology.
 2017;46(11):42-45.